telerik/xamarin-forms-docs/controls/listview/getting-started/listview-getting-started-register-renderer.md

 # Register the RadListView renderer

->important With R2 2017 release of UI for Xamarin you do not need to manually define control renderers.
+>important With R2 2017 release of Telerik UI for Xamarin you do not need to manually define control renderers.
 The following instructions are valid for versions prior R2 2017.

 ## Android Project